Electrical Services Offered

 An Automatic Generator employs an automatic transfer switch with monitors the incoming Utility company power supply, starts the generator, and transfer the load automatically.
 Upon return of utility power after the power outage, it automatically transfers the load back to the utility power supply, continues to run the generator for a brief cool down period, and then shuts down the generator.
 It is ready for the next power outage.

 Should You Get An Electrical Inspection?
 Any home more than 40 years old, changing owners, or that has had major renevations, should receive a comprehensive electrical inspection according to the Electrical Safety Foundation International.

 Your standard home inspection will inspect the property for structural defects, as well as plumbing, electrical, and mechanical problems.
 But keep in mind that property inspections are just surface inspections.
 Light switches will be flipped.
 Wiring in the attic will be looked at.
 But you should have someone look a little bit further.

 What does your electrical inspection mean?
 It means that we will check for loose-fitting outlets; check the fuse boxes and circuit breakers.
 Everything electrical is tested and double-checked.

 Why should you bother?
 Electricity is a powerful force that leads to another powerful force, fire.
 There are more than 165,000 electrical-related home fires in any given year.
 On average, 900 people lose their lives to these fires each year.

 When was the last time you checked your electrical system?
 Do you check for frayed or overheated circuits?
 Do you put too high of wattage light bulbs into your lights?

 Join us on the tour of your property.
 Ask questions and have us explain what we are checking and why.
 The information can help you in the maintenance of your home’s electrical system.

-	Did you know that smoke inhalation while sleeping is a major cause of death in house fires?
+Did you know that smoke inhalation while sleeping, is a major cause of death in house fires?
 This is preventable.
-If you have older smoke alarms, consider having them replaced with new ones.
+Consider changing your older smoke alarms with newer ones.